-Fudan University Cloud-Radiation Integrated Analysis System
+Fudan University DaYu Radiation-Cloud-Precipitation Analysis System (DaYu-RCPAS)

-FDU-CRIAS provides real-time and forecast products such as multi-channel brightness temperatures, all-day cloud physical properties, and radiation parameters derived from the Advanced Geosynchronous Radiation Imager (AGRI) aboard Fengyun-4 geostationary meteorological satellite.
+Currently, DaYu-RCPAS provides real-time and forecast products such as multi-channel brightness temperatures, all-day cloud physical properties, and radiation parameters derived from the Advanced Geosynchronous Radiation Imager (AGRI) aboard Fengyun-4 geostationary meteorological satellite.
 Leveraging Fudan University's disciplinary strengths in atmospheric science and remote sensing, the system has been applied to the research on cloud-radiation interactions in the East Asian region and the diagnosis of extreme weather events.
-The all-day cloud physical property retrieval algorithm for geostationary satellites has been operationally deployed at the Weather Modification Center of the China Meteorological Administration and successfully launched on the "Tiangong" command platform of the center.
+The all-day cloud physical property retrieval algorithm for geostationary satellites in DaYu-CALS has been operationally deployed at the Weather Modification Center of the China Meteorological Administration and successfully launched on the "Tiangong" command platform of the center.
 It has provided critical data support for designing unmanned aerial vehicle operation plans and tracking command during events such as the Southwest China forest fires and the Shanghai International Import Expo in 2024, as well as the "Spring Rain" campaign and the rainfall enhancement experiment in Liupan Mountains in 2025.
 In the future, the research team will continue to optimize the algorithms and expand the application scope of satellite data.

 *Manager: